zdravkov/kendo-docs/web/treelist/overview.md

 ## Subscribing to the events of Kendo UI TreeList

-The treelist widget supports a set of [events](/api/web/treelist#events) which you can subscribe to.
+The treelist widget supports a set of [events](/api/javascript/ui/treelist#events) which you can subscribe to.
 There are two ways to handle events:

 * Specify the JavaScript function which will handle the event during widget initialization.
 * Use the `bind` method of the widget.

 The event handler is the JavaScript function invoked when the event is fired.
-The argument of the event handler is a JavaScript object which contains event specific data.
+The argument of the event handler is a JavaScript object which contains event-specific data.
 You can get a reference of the widget which fired the event via the `sender` field of the event argument.
 The function context of the event handler (available via the `this` keyword) is set to the instance of the widget which fired the event.